Multi-bike insurance could be the most efficient and cost effective cover if you own several motorcycles.

 Multi-bike insurance covers up to four bikes at a time.
 But most insurers will allow additional bikes, and may offer a further discount.

 A multi-bike policy caters for all bikes and takes into account their usage.
 For example, if you have a scooter for your commute in the week, and a superbike for weekends or events.

-Insurers usually base the premium on the most expensive motorbike, while any additional ones can be added for much cheaper.
+Insurers usually base the premium on the most expensive motorcycle, while any additional ones can be added for much cheaper.

 The policies available are the same way as regular insurance policies with comprehensive, third party, fire and theft cover available.
 Breakdown and personal injury claim cover can also be added to your policy.